Why can't the English teach their children how to speak?

 and Christian Victor, Prince of Schleswig-Holstein

-The famous Hoe above Plymouth harbor with lots of people enjoying the sun |
+The famous Hoe above Plymouth harbor, with lots of people enjoying the sun |

 Quitting the Hoe where Sir Francis finished his game of bowls before descending to the Plymouth harbor and attacking the Spanish Armada, our group passed a monument with a memorial plate:

-This obelisk is erected by Alfred Mosely to the memory of Christian Victor Prince of Schleswig-Holstein and to the officers, non-commissioned officers & men of the Gloucestershire Somersetshire & Devonshire regiments who fell during the Boer War, 1899-1902.
-A German prince in Her Majesty's service against the Boers?
-Well, yes or rather no. The father of Christian Victor, Prince Christian of Schleswig-Holstein-Sonderburg-Augustenburg, fell in love with Princess Helena, daughter of Queen Victoria.
-She gave Her permission for the marriage with the proviso that the couple lives in Great Britain.
-So their oldest son Christian Victor was educated in England and became known to a broader crowd as the Royal cricketer.
+Well, yes, or somewhat no. The father of Christian Victor, Prince Christian of Schleswig-Holstein-Sonderburg-Augustenburg, fell in love with Princess Helena, daughter of Queen Victoria.
+She permitted marriage with the proviso that the couple live in Great Britain.
+So their oldest son, Christian Victor, was educated in England and became known to a broader crowd as the Royal cricketer.
 His Highness, Prince Christian Victor of Schleswig-Holstein, served in the British Army in Africa.
 He did not fall in action but died of enteric fever in Pretoria, where he was buried on British soil.

 One of the trip's highlights was visiting Lanhydrock, the most complete Victorian country house in Cornwall, with its beautiful park and gardens.